Fast read

 How electricity suppliers and their customers use these capabilities varies and is likely to change over time.

-In Australia, different states and electricity utilities have other policies on smart meters.
+In Australia, different states and electricity retailers have other policies on smart meters.

 Intelligent metering options